 Pricing and Profit

-Pricing and Profit covers how to charge in a way that protects your time, improves retention, and creates predictable monthly revenue.
-This category focuses on simple pricing structures, packaging, capacity planning, basic studio math, and the key numbers that drive profit, including close rate, client value, and session volume.
-The goal is a studio model that works on paper and in real life, without discounting or constant churn.
+Pricing and Profit covers how to charge in a way that protects your time, supports retention, and creates predictable monthly revenue.
+Expect practical guidance on pricing structures, packaging and programs, capacity planning, and simple business math.
+We also cover the key numbers that drive profit, including close rate, client value, show rate, retention, and session volume.
+The goal is pricing that works in real life, without discounting, constant churn, or guesswork.

 Studio math graphic showing the five numbers that matter, booked consults, show rate, close rate, retention, and sessions delivered